OutSystems/docs-bestpractices/src/architecture/data/archive.md

 ### Preparing your data

-To ensure the data model contains the information needed to implement the archive algorithm, it is recommended to add **control columns** to your entities, to allow enforcing the archive condition(s).
+To ensure the data model contains the information needed to implement the archive algorithm, it's recommended to add **control columns** to your entities, to allow enforcing the archive condition(s).

 For example, the condition may be to archive all records whose update timestamps exceed the ones defined in a threshold, in days (specified using a site property) or to archive all records based on a boolean control column.